-Zardes scores twice, US rocks Trinidad 6-0 in Gold Cup
+About face: US routs Trinidad 6-0 in Gold Cup

 The embarrassing defeat snapped a streak of seven straight World Cup appearances by the Americans and triggered a top-to-bottom overhaul of the men’s program, which has operated in the imposing shadow of the powerful U.S. women, seeking their fourth world title in France.

+There would be no repeat performance by this revamped U.S. team, which is determined to win back global respect.

+“Every time we step on the field we want to make a statement,” said Zardes, who just missed getting a third goal.
+“We’re trying to change the way the world views American soccer.”

-There would be no repeat performance by this revamped U.S. team.
-The Americans posted their most lopsided win since beating Honduras 6-0 in a World Cup qualifier on March 24, 2017, when Pulisic also scored and had a pair of assists.
+The Americans posted their most lopsided win since beating Honduras 6-0 in a World Cup qualifier on March 24, 2017, when Pulisic, who took over this game in the second half, also scored and had a pair of assists.

+But while much of the pre-game talk centered on the U.S. getting payback, the Americans insist they’ve put the past behind them.

+“For us, we advance to the next round,” coach Gregg Berhalter said.
+“That’s important.
+Our focus was to prepare for this game knowing that if we’d be able to go to the next round.
+That was the focus of the group.
+Trinidad was in our way.”

 With the U.S. leading 1-0 on Long’s goal in the 41st minute, Zardes scored from right in front shortly after U.S. goalkeeper Zack Steffen made a diving save to stop Trinidad from tying a match the Americans dominated.